galikbence/genome_annotation/README.md

    ### AUGUSTUS

 AUGUSTUS is a program that predicts genes in eukaryotic genomic sequences.
 It can be run on web server or run locally.
+It has 2 mandatory arguments.
+The query file and the species.
+CóYou can find more details about how to run the tool in the [manual](https://github.com/Gaius-Augustus/Augustus/blob/master/docs/RUNNING-AUGUSTUS.md).

+You can run AUGUSTUS several times using the basic gene model, the gene model of the closest related species and the gene model with hints that we prepared in Section 2.

+Exmple runs (each case we will predict only complete genes):

+       augustus --strand=both --genemodel=complete --species=[related_speices] --gff3=on --codingseq=on --outfile=[gene_models_in_txt_format] genome_of_interest.fasta

   ## 6. Combining gene models